Författare

 Jill Lepore är en uppskattad författare inom Samhälle och politik och Skönlitteratur med totalt 14 böcker tillgängliga på Bokkollen, utgivna hos John Murray Press, WW Norton & Co, W W Norton & Co Ltd.

-Bland verken finns We the People, som toppar listan över Jill Lepores populäraste böcker.
+Bland verken finns This America: The Case for the Nation, som toppar listan över Jill Lepores populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova Deadline – ett annat uppskattat verk av Jill Lepore.
+Prova This America: The Case for the Nation – ett annat uppskattat verk av Jill Lepore.

 På Bokkollen gör vi det enkelt att navigera i Jill Lepores författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.